rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 - Algorithms do not have constraints
 - `reduce` has more overloads (without init and without binary predicate)
 - `*_scan` return type is not `in_out_result`
-- Convenience wrappers, proposed in the paper are not implemented.
-The implementation is expected to be trivial, though.
+- The convenience wrappers proposed in this paper are not implemented.
+Their implementation is expected to be trivial, though.

 # Wording